 However, when your 3rd or 4th comes around, you’ve gained so much more confidence in yourself as a mother.
 You’re more relaxed rocking your baby to sleep.
 You’re not all worked up when your baby or toddler cries.
 You are more chill- not as uptight.
 You’ve done this before.
-Confidence is instilled in you from the experience you are having.
+Confidence is instilled in you from the experience you are getting.

 This goes back to the confidence.
 When you’re confident in who you are as a mother, you stop comparing yourself to other moms.
 When your child screams and cries in public, your main concern is not what the people around you might think.
 But rather, your main concern is on your child and what his or her need is in that moment.
 You are able to think more clearly in how you should handle that situation because of your focused attention on your child.

-I think most of us moms deal with a lot of fear when we have our first.
+I think most of us moms deal with a lot of fear, especially when we have our first.
 A toy that has fallen on the floor, we sanitize it then give it back to our child.
-We wonder if our child is still alive in their crib, hoping they are still breathing.
+We wonder if our child is still alive in their crib when they are taking a long nap, hoping they are still breathing.
 We don’t want them to fall and hurt themselves.
 We attend to every little cry we hear.
 I could keep listing the scenarios.
 I’m guilty of some of these things myself.
-However, I believe most of us moms deal with fears like these less and less after another child is born.
-The unknown isn’t as much of an unknown anymore.
+However, most of us moms deal with fears like these less and less after another child is born.
+You are able to focus on the big picture rather than every little event with your child.

 The more children you have, the more help you have around the house.
 I don’t want to sound like I have little slaves running around my house.
-However, I do believe we should teach responsibility to our children starting at a young age.
+However, teaching children responsibility at a young age is very important and can help direct the course of their lives.
 As your children get older and start helping around the house more, this will lighten your load.
 Your children can help you with the every day tasks that need to be done.